LarytheLord/Civilization-in-Space-Nasa-Space-App-Challenge/README.md

 ## Project Overview

-LunaBot is an advanced autonomous robotic system designed for lunar habitat operations, developed for the Smart India Hackathon 2025.
+LunaBot is an advanced autonomous robotic system designed for lunar habitat operations, developed for the NASA Space Apps Challenge 2025.
 This ROS2-based system demonstrates comprehensive capabilities for navigation, monitoring, and maintenance in challenging lunar environments.

 ## 🚀 Features